yiisoft/yii2/docs/guide/rest.md

 `http://example.com/v2/users` will return version 2 users.

 Using modules, code for different major versions can be well isolated.
-And it is still possible to share commonly used code via common base classes or other shared classes.
+And it is still possible to reuse code across modules via common base classes and other shared classes.

 To deal with minor version numbers, you may take advantage of the content type negotiation feature provided by [[yii\rest\Controller]]: